Traveling Oral Argument

 What is an oral argument?

 Public Supreme Court proceedings are called "oral arguments," which provide the Justices with the opportunity to ask attorneys questions about the cases.
 Usually, oral arguments last 40 minutes to an hour.
 An honorary bailiff will call the court to order.
 Each side has 20 minutes to argue.
+On March 14, the Supreme Court ordered this argument to be lengthened to fifty minutes.
 Typically the appealing party will open the argument, the other side then responds, and then the appealing party has the last word.
 More information including rules for attending Supreme Court oral arguments can be found online.

 Relevant State Social Studies Standards